|NO!art + ABOUT US + ARTISTS + NEWS + MANIPULATION + MAIL|

 A cooperation of Neues Museum, Nuremberg and Boris Lurie Art Foundation, New York

-COMMENT: Rafael Vostell, son of Wolf Vostell, spread out this invitation on March 5, 2017.
+Rafael Vostell, son of Wolf Vostell, spread out this invitation on March 5, 2017.
 He operates under "RAFAEL VOSTELL, ADVISOR OF THE BORIS LURIE ART FOUNDATION".
-When I visit him with Boris Lurie 1999 at his gallery in Berlin Knesebeckstr. he could not do a Boris show with the the reason Boris' art works were too expensive.
+When Boris Lurie and I visit him 1999 at his gallery in Berlin Knesebeckstreet he could not do a Boris show with the the reason Boris' art works were too expensive for his business.
 Now he is Advisor of the Boris Lurie Art Foundation.
+Wonderfull!!!